tegajoel/thou/README.md

 # FanCradle README

 **Thou** integrates the packages you need so you can write once, deploy everywhere.
-This tool supports our music/content model to sell products for our creators.
+This tool supports our music/content model to upsell products for our creators.

 ### Try Here
 - [FanCradle](https://fancradle.com/tinatb)